A City Times Investigation

 Claese’s perspective is not without precedent – 25% of all mass shootings happen on a school campus, according to the Nelson A. Rockefeller Institute of Government, the research arm of New York’s state university system and a self-described policy think tank.

-The Washington Post also tried to tally every shooting at a K-12 school since 1999, which amounted to 377 in total.
+The Washington Post has also tried to tally every shooting at a K-12 school since 1999, amounting to 377 in total thus far.
 Last year had the highest count on record with 46 shootings, beating 2021’s then-record quantity of 42.
 The Post’s tracking revealed that, “More than 349,000 students have experienced gun violence at school since Columbine” and that there have already been 18 incidents of gunfire on a primary or secondary school campus in 2023.

 Campus Safety Magazine, an online publication primarily aimed at those on school campuses making major security-related decisions, reported that 12 mass shootings have happened on a college or university campus since 1966, with seven of them occurring since 2010.